About the AudioQuest Sydney

 Average review:5.0 out of 5 stars

 More details on the AudioQuest Sydney

-Sidney Series Stereo Audio Minijack Cable: The AudioQuest Sidney stereo audio minijack cable is terminated by a silver-plated male 3.5mm stereo connector on each end.
-The AudioQuest Sidney stereo audio minijack cable is available in the following lengths.
+Big Sur Series Stereo Audio Minijack-to-RCA Cable: The AudioQuest Big Sur stereo audio minijack-to-RCA cable is terminated by a silver-plated male 3.5mm stereo connector on one end and a pair of silver-plated stereo RCA male connectors on other end.
+The AudioQuest Big Sur stereo audio minijack-to-RCA cable is available in the following lengths.

 - 0.6 meter (2')

 Solid Perfect-Surface Copper+ Conductors (PSC+): Perfect-Surface Copper+ has an astonishingly smooth and pure surface.
 Proprietary metal-processing technology protects the wire's surface at every stage of drawing and fabrication.
 When high-purity low-oxide copper is kept as soft, pure and smooth as possible, it becomes a wonderfully low-distortion PSC+ conductor.
 PSC+ is manufactured by applying the same exceptional technology to an ultra-pure copper.
 The resulting sound quality is even more focused and simply less in the way.
 All of Big Sur's conductors are solid.
 Electrical and magnetic interaction between strands in a conventional cable is the greatest source of distortion, often causing a somewhat dirty, harsh sound.
 Solid conductors are fundamental toward achieving Big Sur's very clean sound.